Pinchez25/clinic-booking/Readme.md

   All API responses return UTC ISO 8601 datetimes — client applications are responsible for converting to the user's local timezone for display.
 A multi-location clinic would need a timezone field per `Doctor` rather than a single global setting.
-- **Working hour changes**: Existing bookings outside new working hours are grandfathered.
-No retroactive cancellation.
-- **Doctor cancelling a full day**: Admin operation only in this version — no API endpoint.
+- **Working hour changes**: When a doctor's working hours change, any active appointment that no longer falls within the updated schedule is cancelled automatically and marked with the update reason.
+This is currently applied to active bookings that still fit the future booking window.
+- **Doctor cancellation scope**: Doctors can cancel their own appointments through the existing appointment cancel endpoint.
+  They cannot cancel another doctor's appointments.
+Admin users can cancel any appointment.
+- **Day-wide cancellation**: The service supports cancelling all active appointments for a given day by doctor/admin action, but this is still handled through the service layer rather than a dedicated public endpoint.
 - **Password reset**: Out of scope.
 Requires email infrastructure.
 Noted as a V2 concern.
 - **`date` parameter on availability**: Means the shift start date, not the calendar date.
 A night-shift doctor's July 13 availability returns slots from `2026-07-13 22:00Z` to `2026-07-14 05:30Z`.